Click on a project to see more about it!

-A while ago I started learning image manipulation in python using the PIL library.
+A while ago I started learning image manipulation in python using the PIL module.
 I attempted to recreate an old Scratch project which generated an image in a particular way using multiple random points with randomly assigned colours, but ended up with something that I thought was much cooler.

 My code evolved.
 First I programmed it to generate the image from a seed, and that seed could be pretty much any string of any length, such that the same seed would always produce an identical image.
 Next I made the image size variable as well: a seed could be used to generate the same image at any resolution, with larger images taking much longer to generate but still having perfect resolution.
 Finally I added modifiers, which allowed variation of the colour distribution in two different ways.